 How to stay on top of the numbers

 Your small business accountant or bookkeeper can help pick the most important numbers for your business.
-They can also get those numbers streamed to a live dashboard on your phone using software like Xero.
+You can both also get those numbers on a live dashboard using software like Xero..
 As a bonus, your accountant or bookkeeper may be able to double as your BAS agent or tax agent, helping with GST and end of financial year returns.

 3. Dealing with taxes

 Tax is one of the first things that come to mind when you think about small business accounting, and for good reason.
 Mistakes can be costly.
 The three most common forms of tax are:

 - Income tax: Where you pay a portion of profits to the government.

 - GST: Where you add a tax to your sale prices and later pay that money to the government.
 This only applies if you’re GST registered.